xdoviss/py-clock/README.md

 `timer` starts timer based on your input after command (default alarm is Apple Radar)
 `stopwatch` starts stop watch (Ctrl + C to stop)
 `alarm` lets you set an alarm
-`settings` takes you to clock settings
+`fonts` takes you to clock font menu
 `Ctrl+C` takes you back to the menu (in stopwatch it stops the stopwatch)